 Access: Approx. 5 mins walk from JR Onomichi Station.

 Avid cyclists should definitely conquer the 60 km Shimanami Kaido (しまなみ海道), an expressway which links Honshu to Shikoku and 6 small islands via a chain of bridges.
 In particular, some consider the Kurushima-Kaikyo Bridge (来島海峡大橋) to be a work of art, and a marvel in engineering as it is the “world’s first three successive suspension bridges built in such a difficult location in the sea”.
 This road can only be accessed on foot or by a bicycle, which makes for a unique experience for holiday-goers!

-Access: Begin from either of the 2 cycling terminals near Onomichi Station (located in Green Hill Hotel and ONOMICHI U2 respectively).
+Access: Cycling terminals near Onomichi Station (located in Green Hill Hotel and ONOMICHI U2 respectively).